 In scientific circles, and colloquially today, this Nordic-looking man might have been referred to as “Cro-Magnon.”
 The current scientific literature prefers the term European early modern humans (EEMH), to the term “Cro-Magnon,” which has no formal taxonomic status, as it refers neither to a species or subspecies nor to an archeological phase or culture.
 The earliest known remains of Cro-Magnons radiocarbon dates up to 44,000 years before the present, and these remains were discovered in Kent’s Cavern in the United Kingdom (Higham, T. 2011).
 His European and southwest Asian culture from 45,000 to 35,000 years ago was the Aurignacian.

 The Nordic-looking man is Homo sapiens and we can conclude that he was in this corner of Europe when Gorham’s Etching was made.
-His effigy may be a checkmate on our archeological chessboard in the game between Team Neanderthal and the Homo sapiens advocates at the Gorham’s Cave regardless of the UNESCO decision, the peer reviewed journal finding and Netflix Secrets of Neanderthals.
+His effigy may be check on our archeological chessboard in the game between Team Neanderthal and the Homo sapiens advocates at the Gorham’s Cave regardless of the UNESCO decision, the peer reviewed journal finding and Netflix Secrets of Neanderthals.

 There are many examples of animal beings depicted in Paleolithic European caves during the epoch of Gorham’s Etching.
 There are no other known images of a being that resembles Man-X. A potential image of a Homo sapiens, Neanderthal or hybrid of the two in the Gorham’s Etching is of much greater scientific value than the more dubious first known abstract art of Neanderthals.
 The two faces that we now see while peering at this effigy may be the most significant faces in the history of humankind.